winks/f5n.org/content/blog/2026/d11-part-three.md

 ## Packing list

-Not too many changes to last year's setup, and actually not too many changes to the [2023](/blog/2023/bikepacking-d11/) setup either.
+Not too many changes to last year's setup, and also not too many changes to the [2023](/blog/2023/bikepacking-d11/) setup either.

   * same bike, KTM X-Strada
   * same handle bar, frame, and top tube bag
   * same backpack
-  * same pannier
+  * same pannier (single one)
   * same shoes, same clothes (mostly)

 Stuff I had changed before the trip:

-  * second bidon in the bottle holder, exclusively with water
+  * second bidon in the bottle holder, only for water and not sugary stuff
   * new bike pump
-  * some voile straps always in the frame bag
+  * some voile straps in the frame bag

 Deliberate changes for this trip: